HayunKwon/promptfaceweb/README.md

 - The cosine_distance measurement method has been changed to use scikit-learn.
 - Sort df in identity order.
 - You can do something when verifies

+## Diffrence from deepface
+### promptface.modules.pkl
+This Module contains "show_pkl", "load_pkl", "init_pkl" funcs.
+Among them, "init_pkl" is a customized function from deepface.modules.recognitions: find. "find" function has two main logics.
+First, initialize pickle file.
+Second, find the minimum distance between the input img and DataFrame from pkl.
+So I made "init_pkl" because I wanted to separate the two features.

+### promptface.modules.streaming
+This Module is customized func from deepface.modules.streaming: stream.
+I want to do someting when "freezed".
+So I customized stream func.

 ## License